georgeguimaraes/awesome-PARA-method/README.md

 ### The PARA Method Blog Post and Book

-Explore the official ["The PARA Method: The Simple System for Organizing Your Digital Life in Seconds"](https://fortelabs.com/blog/para/?utm_source=awesome-para-method) blog post and the officia book "The PARA Method," to gain a deeper understanding of the methodology.
+Explore the official ["The PARA Method: The Simple System for Organizing Your Digital Life in Seconds"](https://fortelabs.com/blog/para/?utm_source=awesome-para-method) blog post and the official book ["The PARA Method,"](https://amzn.to/4axeUq5) to gain a deeper understanding of the methodology.

 [![The PARA Method](images/The-PARA-Method-Cover.webp)](https://amzn.to/4axeUq5)